PTEB: Towards Robust Text Embedding Evaluation via Stochastic Paraphrasing at Evaluation Time with LLMs: Experiments

 \subsubsection{LLM Judge Evaluation}

-Analysing the mean absolute error (MAE) relative to the gold rating distribution (that is, the similarity scores) shows that all models have lower errors on sentence pairs with high ($\geq 4$) similarity scores \autoref{fig:performance_vs_gold_labels_by_model}).
-However, while the Qwen3 and the GPT-OSS models have lower MAEs on sentence pairs with label close to 0, this does not hold for the Gemma-3 model. \autoref{tab:01_judge_sts_results} presents the results for each LLM judge across datasets.
-Overall, \texttt{gemma-3-27b} achieved the highest performance on MTEB STS.
+Analysing the mean absolute error (MAE) relative to the gold rating distribution (that is, the similarity scores) shows that all models have lower errors on sentence pairs with high ($\geq 4$) similarity scores (\autoref{fig:performance_vs_gold_labels_by_model}).
+However, while Qwen3 and GPT-OSS also have lower MAEs on sentence pairs with labels close to 0, this does not hold for the Gemma-3 model. \autoref{tab:01_judge_sts_results} presents the results for each LLM judge per dataset.
+Overall, \texttt{gemma3-27b} achieved the highest performance on MTEB STS.
 With the exception of STS22 the model outperformed GPT-OSS and Qwen3 on all datasets.

-Examining performance by dataset across word count bins, \autoref{fig:judge_word_intervals} shows that sentences with $\geq 20$ words yield the lowest performance (average score 64.49\%), while sentences with $<10$ words achieve an average Spearman's rank correlation of $\geq 80\%$.
-In particular, the models show lower performance on long sentence pairs in STS14 and STSB with scores of 31.59\% and 54.26\%, respectively.
+Examining performance by dataset and various word count bins (averaged over all 3 LLM judges), \autoref{fig:judge_word_intervals} shows that sentences with $\geq 20$ words yield the lowest performance (average score 64.49\%), while sentences with $<10$ words achieve an average Spearman's rank correlation of $\geq 80\%$.
+In particular, on long sentence pairs in STS14, STS12, and STSB the LLM judges score only 31.59\%, 52.99\% and 54.26\%.

 To assess the effect of model size, we performed an ablation by varying the number of parameters (\autoref{tab:01_llm_judge_ablation}).
-Gemma-3 12b performs comparably to the 27b model (82.76\% vs. 83.18\%).
-By contrast, the 4b and, especially, the 1b and 270m variants exhibit substantial performance drops (72.74\%, 33.28\%, and 1.9\% respectively).
+Gemma-3 12B performs comparably to the 27B model (82.76\% vs. 83.18\%).
+By contrast, the 4B and, especially, the 1B and 270M variants exhibit substantial performance drops (72.74\%, 33.28\%, and 1.9\% respectively).